magruener/reconstructing-proprietary-video-streaming-algorithms/README.md

  * Linear QoE: QoE as in the MPC paper
  * Buffer Drainage (s): How long did we have to wait for there to be enough space in the buffer so that we can download a new chunk
+### Incorporating your own features
+You can manipulate the file MLABRPolicy.py .
+Be sure to modify the method which
+* modifies the feature names
+* generates the values
+* calculates the number of features
+* Utility/tree_mapper.py if you want to parse the tree after learning
 ### Prerequisites
 The scripts were tested and developed for Python 3.7.
 * Install the python packages needed via requirements.txt